 We feel that correct signage, verbal warnings (where possible), and the red ‘record’ light never being switched to ‘covert’ mode should provide enough insulation to record safely without complaint.

-For those who wish to learn more, our study goes into far more detail on these, and many more topics relating to BWC usage as it pertains to the issue of data protection. https://www.workingthedoors.co.uk/surveys/body-camera-survey/
+For those who wish to learn more, Working The Doors study on Body Camera Usage in the Security Industry goes into far more detail on these, and many more topics relating to BWC usage as it pertains to the issue of data protection.

 Finally, we would like to state that the GDPR exists to protect people’s right to privacy, and, more specifically, to give individuals a measure of control over their personal and private information.
 The right to privacy is a cornerstone of a healthy democracy, and it is of vital importance that this right is always upheld.
 Protecting people’s basic rights is a form of protecting the people themselves and that, after all, is what security operatives are there to do.

-ICO Additional considerations for technologies other than CCTV
+ICO Additional considerations for technologies other than CCTV: https://ico.org.uk/for-organisations/guide-to-data-protection/key-dp-themes/guidance-on-video-surveillance-including-cctv/additional-considerations-for-technologies-other-than-cctv/

 PC Body Camera Docking Station